-The 19,745 catalogued items from Excavation Block A/D include 280 historic objects, 17,241 prehistoric objects, and 2,224 items of an undetermined origin.
-The latter group includes three possible fire-cracked rocks and one possible sandstone abrader fragment that may be prehistoric, culturally produced items, or natural inclusions in the soil; one large quartzite pebble that appears unmodified, but is larger than other naturally occurring pebbles in these flood plain deposits; and 2,219 charcoal fragments.
+The 25,989 catalogued items from Excavation Block E include 260 historic objects, 18,814 prehistoric objects, and 6,915 items of an undetermined origin.
+The latter group includes a possible hammerstone and another apparently unmodified stone, the relatively large size of which suggests human transport to the site.
+Other objects of undetermined origin include six bivalve fragments and 6,907 pieces of charred organics.
+Although most bivalves from the site are assumed to be related to prehistoric cultural activities, the provenience of the six included here indicates they are likely natural inclusions in the sediment.
 Most of the charcoal is wood charcoal.
-However, the charcoal assemblage also includes six hickory nut shells (Carya sp.), 12 walnut shells (Juglans sp.), 15 unidentified nut shell fragments, and three possible maize kernels.
-Additional maize cob and kernel fragments are present in some of the flotation samples, but these have not yet been analyzed or catalogued.
+However, the charcoal assemblage also includes nine hickory nut shells (Carya sp.), 12 walnut shells (Juglans sp.), 10 acorn shells (Quercus sp.) seven unidentified nut shell fragments, one possible bean seed, four possible maize kernels, and 12 unidentified seeds.
+The bean, if identified correctly and if associated with the prehistoric component, would be one of very few identified from prehistoric sites in Michigan.
 Most of the charcoal is almost certainly a product of cultural activity, but some could represent natural forest fires.

-Historic items from Excavation Block A/D include nine clay pigeon fragments; three fragments of ceramic vessels; one white clay pipe bowl fragment; 74 coal/cinders/slag; two shards of flat glass (probably window glass); 131 glass vessel fragments; one square nail; one wire nail; one iron button; 48 scraps of iron; four lead bullets; one .22 cal. short shell casing; and one 12 Gauge shot gun shell casing.
-The ceramic vessel fragments include one white paste earthenware fragment, and two plain-white porcelain fragments.
-Most, possibly all, of the glass vessel fragments are bottles.
-The assemblage includes 54 clear glass fragments, 31 amethyst-tinted, 47 brown, one aqua, and one green glass fragment.
+Historic items from Excavation Block E include seven clay pigeon fragments; 15 brick fragments, including 14 yellow and one red brick; eight fragments of ceramic vessels; 50 coal/cinders/slag; three shards of flat glass (probably window glass); 53 glass vessel fragments; eight nail fragments, at least two of which are square nails; 98 scraps of iron; one fragment of barbed wire; one copper/brass percussion cap; four lead bullets; five .22 cal. shell casing; one 12 Gauge shot gun shell casing; one possible comb fragment made of plastic; one 1903 United States "Indian Head" penny; one probable tin token; one cow tooth and two fragments of saw-cut mammal bone, one of which is cut and polished.
+The ceramic vessel fragments include seven white paste earthenware fragments, two of which conjoin, and one unglazed sherd of red-paste earthenware.
+Most of the glass vessel fragments are from bottles, though one very thin, clear example may be from a light bulb.
+The glass assemblage includes 28 clear glass fragments, one amethyst-tinted, 18 brown, and six aqua glass fragments.
 Most of the historic items probably date to the mid-nineteenth through twentieth centuries.